sekhar546/autodatastore/docs/DESIGN_DOCUMENTATION.md

 *   `vehicleType`: (String) General type of vehicle (e.g., "Sedan", "SUV", "Truck", "Hatchback").
 *   `countryOfOrigin`: (String) Country where the manufacturer is based.
 *   `assemblyPlantLocation`: (String) Location of the primary assembly plant for this trim.
-*   `additionalFeatures`: (Map<String, String>) A flexible key-value store for new or unstructured features not explicitly defined in the schema.
+*   `additionalFeatures`: (JSONB) A flexible JSONB field for new or unstructured features not explicitly defined in the schema.
+This allows for dynamic schema extension.

 ### 3.2.
 Performance
 Details related to the vehicle's engine and driving dynamics.